TOP

 Domaine de Bellivière

 It never does to be complacent; when it comes to wine, there are always new discoveries to be made, sometimes right on our doorstep.
-Before I tasted the wines of Eric Nicolas of Domaine de Bellivière for the first time, I thought I understood Chenin Blanc pretty well, and that I was familiar with the aromas, flavours and textures that a typical glassful would yield.
-But Eric’s wines were different, not like the minerally, floral, orchard fruit of Vouvray, not like the generous, more pastoral approachability of Anjou Blanc, and nor did they seem to have the stony solidity that can be found in the white wines of Saumur.
-Instead they had razor-sharp structures, crystalline floral fruits and a dry (or sometimes not-so-dry) savoury purity, some of which I would now – with a little more tasting experience under my belt – I would ascribe to the cool climate of Jasnières and the Coteaux du Loir, the Loire Valley’s most northerly appellations.
-Some, however, I would also ascribe to Eric’s fastidious attention to detail, and his adherence to organic philosophies, because I see traces and nuances here that sometimes remind me of the wines of Mark Angeli, and to a lesser extent (because of differing styles, not an issue with quality) the wines of Richard Leroy.
+Before I tasted the wines of Eric Nicolas of Domaine de Bellivière for the first time, many years ago now, I thought I understood Chenin Blanc pretty well, and that I was familiar with the aromas, flavours and textures that a typical glassful would yield.
+But Eric’s wines were immediately different, not like the minerally, floral, orchard fruit of Vouvray, not like the generous, more pastoral approachability of Anjou Blanc – this was long before the Anjou revolution created the electric, mineral, acid-charged style that dominates this appellation today – and nor did they seem to have the limestone structure that can be found in the white wines of Saumur.
+There were wines of razor-sharp form, filled with crystalline floral fruits and a dry (or sometimes not-so-dry) savoury purity, some of which I would now – with a little more tasting experience under my belt – I would ascribe to the cool climate of Jasnières and the Coteaux du Loir, some of the Loire Valley’s most northerly appellations.
+Some, however, I would also ascribe to Eric’s fastidious attention to detail, and his adherence to organic philosophies, because I saw traces and nuances that sometimes reminded me of the wines of Mark Angeli, and to a lesser extent (because of differing styles, not an issue with quality) the wines of Richard Leroy.

 Please log in to continue reading: